Logotype

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 Terms apply to the offers listed on this page.
 Visit our Advertising Policy page for more details.

-The Chase Credit Card Offer categories for eligible purchases have changed since the beginning of the scheme, with grocery and home improvement purchases being removed and dining and Airbnb being introduced as eligible.
+The Chase Credit Card Offer categories for eligible purchases have changed since the beginning of the program, with grocery and home improvement purchases being removed and dining and Airbnb being introduced as eligible.

 The Pay Yourself Back option enables some Chase cardholders to gain points they can use at a redemption value that is similar to that they use to book travel.
 You will not be able to reach your Chase Card Reward Points maximum values, but this is still an easy and convenient way to redeem and earn points.